sajari/website-search-integration/README.md

 });
 ```

-Here is a table of events you can subscribe to.

 | Event | Data | Description |
 | :-- | :-: | :-- |
 | `"search-sent"` | value dictionary | Search request has been sent |